BeardedTinker/SolarWS/README.md

 Wind speed sensor is also using pulse meter.
 Downside of course is taht as it is looking at 5 second interval (currently), if wind is very slow, you could miss data here.
 This code will also be tweaked if/when I get handheld anemometer to compare values with ones from the sensor.

+## Wind direction sensor

+While adding sensor to the weather station is not hard, it may require you to calibrate it to your version of sensor.
+Easiest way it to position sensor to each of the positions by hand (N, NE, E, SE, S, SW, W, NW) and read resistance value from the sensor.
+Thank later just expand the range for each of cardial directions until you get constant readings.

 # Adding to Home Assistant

 Device should automatically be detected in Home Assistant.